Overview

 1 Understanding foundation models

-Foundation models mark a shift from building task-specific predictors to training a single, very large model on vast and diverse data so it can generalize across many tasks.
-They are characterized by four pillars: massive and heterogeneous training data, large parameter counts, broad task applicability, and the ability to be adapted via fine-tuning.
-In time series, this means one model can forecast across frequencies and temporal patterns (trends, seasonality, holiday effects) and often perform related tasks such as anomaly detection or classification.
-Practitioners can use them in zero-shot mode for quick, out-of-the-box forecasts, or fine-tune selected parameters to align the model to a specific domain and improve accuracy.
+Foundation models mark a shift from building task- or dataset-specific models toward training a single, very large model on vast and diverse data that can be adapted to many tasks.
+Such models are characterized by four pillars: massive and varied training data, large parameter counts, broad task applicability, and the ability to be fine-tuned.
+In time series, this means one model can forecast across frequencies and temporal structures (trends, seasonality, holidays) and often support related tasks like anomaly detection or classification.
+The chapter also clarifies model versus algorithm, motivates why reuse reduces development overhead, and sets expectations that fine-tuning can tailor a general model to a particular domain while acknowledging that no single approach is best for every scenario.

 Result of performing linear regression on two different datasets.
 While the algorithm to build the linear model stays the same, the model is definitely very different depending on the dataset used.